 Nip, run to Dick.

 What I didn’t know to much later is that the books were carefully crafted by a husband and wife team of Australian educationalists who had done a lot of research during the second world war on primary school learning.
 Fred and Eleanor Schonell’s books were the standard reading system for English pretty much everywhere outside the US.
 There are some who think that the US Dick and Jane books by Gray and Sharp plagarised the Happy Venture books.
+The Schonells also created the next stage you went on to reading the Wide Range Readers.
 If you want to blame anybody for this blog, Fred and Eleanor Schonell would be as good a people as any.

 Ireland: a history by Robert Kee.
 Growing up at the end of the 1970s was a complicated time.
 The world was a more chaotic place than it is now (though I realise that maybe hard to believe).
 My Dad believed that I needed to have a good grasp of my own history and that would allow me to drive my own path, so he got me to read this dense academic history book that was originally written to accompany Ireland: a TV history – a co-production between RTÉ & the BBC.
 Kee was a British journalist who’d worked on Panorama with the series producer Jeremy Isaacs.
 Isaacs had produced The World At War in the early 1970s and my Dad had been a fan of the series because of its thoroughness and multifaceted viewpoint.
 To be honest with you I dreaded reading this book at the time because it was so big and there was so many words, but my Dad’s rationale stuck with me.